Anthony Kaun Hai?: Plot

 The film is set in Bangkok, Thailand.
-It starts with Master Madan (Sanjay Dutt), an underworld killer performing a mission to claim debt from someone, and taking Anthony Gonsalves (Arshad Warsi) as hostage.
+It starts with Master Madan, an underworld killer, performing a mission to claim the debt from someone and taking Anthony Gonsalves as hostage.
 Master threatens the debtor to kill Anthony if he doesn't repay the debt in two hours.
-However, the man claims he is not the Anthony Gonsalves he's looking for, and tells him a story to clarify.
+However, the man claims he is not the Anthony Gonsalves he's looking for and tells him a story to clarify.

 Gonsalves says his real name is Champak Chaudhary, alias Champ.
-He made a living by forging passports, ID cards and all other legal documents.
-He was in love with Roza (Anusha Dhandekar), who agrees to marry him.
-During their wedding, Champ is arrested and later sentenced to six months in jail.
+He made a living by forging passports, ID cards, and all other legal documents.
+He was in love with Roza, who agreed to marry him.
+Champ is arrested and sentenced to six months in jail during their wedding.

-In jail, Champ meet Raghu (Raghuvir Yadav), who is serving his life sentence for stealing diamonds from Thai Queen.
-Raghu is a magician and used his magic tricks to steal the Queen's diamonds; he did it for his daughter Jia (Minissha Lamba), and he buried the stolen diamonds before he was arrested.
-Raghu appears to be deaf and dumb in the jail.
+In jail, Champ meets Raghu, who is serving his life sentence for stealing diamonds from Thai Queen.
+Raghu is a magician and used his magic tricks to steal the Queen's diamonds; he did it for his daughter Jia, and he buried the stolen diamonds before he was arrested.
+Raghu appears to be deaf and dumb in jail.
 Champ is the first one to find Raghu is neither deaf nor dumb as he talks with Champ.
-The reason Raghu speaks to Champ is that he wants Champ's help to get out of the jail, as the former learns his wife is dead, and his daughter Jia is now alone.
-He offers half of his diamonds, which he claims worths of 100 million THB, in exchange of Champ's help to get him out of the jail.
+Raghu speaks to Champ because he wants Champ's help to get out of jail, as the former learns his wife is dead and his daughter Jia is now alone.
+He offers half of his diamonds, worth 100 million THB, in exchange for Champ's help to get him out of jail.

 Champ refuses Raghu's offer at first because he doesn't want to make trouble for himself as he will finish his service in jail very soon.
 However, after Champ is released, he finds Roza is married to another guy and pregnant with that man's baby.
-Upset Champ agrees now with Raghu's offer, and gets him out of jail with a forged Release Notice.
+Upset Champ agrees now with Raghu's offer and gets him out of jail with a forged release notice.